Federal Bond Hearings Lawyer

 When the agents bring an accused to federal court, a Federal Magistrate Judge will hold a federal detention hearing (also known as a federal bond hearing).

-At the detention hearing, the Magistrate Judge will determine whether to release the accused or to detain the accused in jail pending trial.
+At the federal detention hearing, the Magistrate Judge will determine whether to release the accused or to detain the accused in jail pending trial.

-During the detention hearing, a federal criminal defense attorney can present evidence (witness testimony and documents) as well as make arguments in favor of release.
+During the federal detention hearing, a federal criminal defense attorney can present evidence (witness testimony and documents) as well as make arguments in favor of release.

 What Are The Federal Magistrate’s Options at a Federal Detention Hearing?